JackBenny39/pyziabm/README.md

 Charles Collver, PhD

-See the [Project Website](https://jackbenny39.github.io/pyziabm/) for more details.
+See the [Project Website](https://jackbenny39.github.io/pyziabm/) for more details and [radicalmarketsimulation](https://radicalmarketsimulation.com) for a more general discussion of applying agent-based modeling to financial markets.

 If you just want to install and run a quick simulation: conda install -c dennycrane pyziabm